dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 ## Import the client package

-The Dapr package contains the `DaprClient`, which is used to create and use a client.
+The `dapr` package contains the `DaprClient`, which is used to create and use a client.

 ```python
 from dapr.clients import DaprClient